Bachelor of Business Administration, Major in International Business

 Satisfies a University core requirement

-Students majoring in International Business will automatically satisfy the requirements to earn a minor in Economics.
-There are enough electives (12 credit hours) in the International Business program to allow a student to earn a second minor offered through the College of Business Administration without adding additional hours to the program, if the student so desires.
-Please consult with an academic adviser for requirements for a specific minor.
+Note: All students majoring in International Business will satisfy the requirements to earn a minor in Economics.
+Please consult with an academic adviser for how to add the Economics minor to the program of study.
+In addition, there may be enough electives (12 credit hours) in the International Business program to allow a student to earn a second College of Business Administration minor without adding additional hours to the program.
+Please consult with an academic adviser for help or additional information.

 |Bachelor of Business Administration, Major in International Business|